-Plus you get a peek of the dining room tree I’ll be sharing more of next week.
+Plus you get a peek of the black, gold and blue Christmas tree in the dining room.
 I love having two trees, one full of sentimental ornaments and one for pretty ornaments!

 For a quick side note before we head upstairs for more Christmas decor, can we look at what this foyer looked like when we moved in?
 I just love a before and after.
 Paint really works wonders.

 Christmas decorating ideas in the hallway:

 Now for a little peek upstairs!
 I know, I never show upstairs at this house, basically because we’ve painted and not gotten around to much else up there.

 I love this little old telephone nook so I added a bit of holiday decor.
 That little red tree is part of a set of three.
 I talked about this in our living room Christmas tour post, but I separated a lot of the mini tree sets this year, and I’m liking them standing on their own with other pieces instead of all together.
 It’s fun to mix it up sometimes.

 That gold candle is from my grandparents, and that little green candle is from our everyday decor stash.